 Choose Credit Over Debit

-Credit cards offer protection from identity theft that debit cards don’t.
-For example, with a credit card, your liability for fraudulent charges caps at $50 as long as you report the fraud within 30 or 60 days (depending on the company).
+You probably don’t often hear advice to use a credit card instead of a debit card or cash, but if you can do it responsibly, you absolutely should.
+Unlike debit cards, credit cards offer protection from identity theft.
+For example, with a credit card, your liability for fraudulent charges caps at $50 as long as you report the fraud within 60 days, depending on the company.
 However, if you’re using your debit card online and someone gains access to it, they can clean out your checking account before you even learn there’s a problem.
-It’s likely you’ll get part of that money back, but possible that it can take a while, and that you won’t get it all.
-So, use a credit card instead and pay the bill off monthly.
+It’s likely you’ll get part of that money back, but it's also possible it can take a while, or you won’t get it all.
+This can set off a spiral of financial woes — bounced auto pays, checks, penalties and fees.
+So, use a credit card instead and pay off the bill monthly.

-Disposable Credit Is Better
+Use Disposable Prepaid Credit

 Verify Website Security